 So we could go on.

 The popular understanding of the Christmas story is a good illustration of the problem of text and tradition.
 In this brief article we intend to look at two questions: “What was the inn?” and “Where was the manger?”
-In both cases surprises await us.
+Surprises await us in our answers to both questions.
 A more precise cultural awareness, we are convinced, can restore important theological content to the story of the birth of Jesus.

 To begin with, the account is clearly Palestinian in character.